pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 A review should be thorough enough.
 After the review, you should be able to explain the change details at a reasonable level to other developers.
 This ensures that the details of the codebase are known to more than a single person.
 Remember: you are responsible for the code you review; it is all about your reputation.

-### PRs must be 300 lines or less
+### PRs are suggested to be less than 500 lines

-The TiDB community encourages quick and small changes in each PR.
-Three hundred lines is basically what normal people can comprehend in an hour.
+The TiDB community encourages small changes in each PR and sets up five hundred lines as a guideline of PR  size.

 If a PR is too large, you can request the PR author to split the PR.
 If a PR is too large but hard to split, you can request the author to have a meeting in person to explain the changes, until you fully understand the changes.